GURPS Vampire: The Masquerade

-GURPS Vampire: The Masquerade is a licensed adaptation of White Wolf Publishing's horror role-playing game Vampire: The Masquerade, written by Jeff Koke and published by Steve Jackson Games in 1993 for the third edition of their GURPS (Generic Universal Role-Playing System) rules.
+GURPS Vampire: The Masquerade is a licensed adaptation of White Wolf Publishing's horror role-playing game Vampire: The Masquerade.
+It was written by Jeff Koke, and published by Steve Jackson Games in 1993 for the third edition of their GURPS (Generic Universal Role-Playing System) rules.

 Contents

 The purpose of this book is to explain how to play the Vampire: The Masquerade role-playing game first created by Mark Rein-Hagen using the 3rd-edition GURPS rules system.
 The book is divided into an introduction consisting of a series of letters and diaries that talk about the existence of vampires.
 Chapters 1–7 cover the following material: